fledge-iot/fledge/docs/05_testing.rst

   }
   $

 You can look at the descriptions to have a taste of what you can control with this plugin.
 The default configuration should be fine, with the exception of the *URL*, which of course should refer to the IP address of the machine and the port used by the PI Connector Relay OMF.
-The PI Connector Relay OMF 1.0 used the HTTP protocol with port 8118 and version 1.2 uses the HTTPS and port 5460.
+The PI Connector Relay OMF 1.0 used the HTTP protocol with port 8118 and version 1.2, or higher, uses the HTTPS and port 5460.
 Assuming that the port is *5460* and the IP address is *192.168.56.101*, you can set the new URL with this PUT method:

 .. code-block:: console